 - Protect all exposed areas with bubble wrap.

-It's a good idea to line the bag with a cardboard bike box for extra rigidity if it's a soft bag.
+- It's a good idea to line the bag with a cardboard bike box for extra rigidity.

 Don't forget to check with the airline at the time of booking what their conditions are on bike carriage.
 They do vary in terms of booking, cost and packing requirements.